key-connect/services/docs/api/Apis/DefaultApi.md

 # **getBlockchainsStatus**
 > AvailableBlockchains getBlockchainsStatus()

-Returns list of available blockchains and their statuses.
+Gets a list of all supported blockchains and their statuses.

+    Key Connect server keeps track of the individual status of the supported blockchains.
+Use this API to check the blockchain statuses.

 ### Parameters
 This endpoint does not need any parameter.